sqoor/emerton-clean-text/README.md

 ### Environment
 This program been tested on **Windows 10** and **Ubuntu 18.04 LTS** operating systems.
 - The running time environment are python 3.9.2 on Windows 10, Python 3.6.2 on Ubuntu.
-- The used libraries with Python runtime environment: itertools, re, argparse. all standard libraries, so it should run without need to install them.
+- The used libraries with Python runtime environment: itertools, re, argparse, os, unittest. all standard libraries, so it should run without need to install them.

 ### Run the program